alucart2005/nodejs-delivery4/README.md

 ## To install

-To get started with this project, simply run npm i or npm install in the folder containing the cloned repository to install all required node modules.
+To get started with this project, simply run npm i or npm install in the folder containing the cloned repository to install all required node modules and run de  [FrontEnd](https://github.com/alucart2005/front-delivery4) proyect.

 ## Hiring
 If you want to hire me you can write to napoleonanaya@gmail.com